NOC-MSM/Eq_Oscillations/README.md

 # Eq_Oscillations
-Simulation of wind and pressure forced meridional overturning circulation near the Equator
+Simulation of wind and pressure forced meridional overturning circulation near the equator

 The code in this repository was written and used for the following publications: